60x faster development with the inventor of AWS Lambda

 After his hard work, Tim started over again.
 This time, he used Stackery to configure and deploy his stack.
 Along with generating YAML for you, meaning you’re not having to manually edit a whitespace-dependant config file, Stackery can manage dependencies, permissions, and environment variables to make a complex process a lot simpler.

-This talk was near and dear to my heart for another reason: Tim Wagner, the inventor of serverless who had his process so accelerated by Stackery’s tools, joined the board of Stackery this month.
+This talk was near and dear to our hearts for another reason: Tim Wagner, the inventor of serverless who had his process so accelerated by Stackery’s tools, joined the board of Stackery this month.